s-nakaoka/choreonoid-doc/en/install/build-ubuntu.rst

 OpenRTM-asit is not included as a standard package of Ubuntu for the time being.
 You can either install the package from the additional repository provided by the developer or build from source codes.
 See OpenRTM-asit documents for detail.
 You need not install any OpenRTM plug-in if not required.

 Bullet is included as a standard package in Ubuntu 14.04, but you cannot build a Bullet plug-in as it seems that a necessary file is missing in this package.
 Therefore, when you build a Bullet plug-in, you should build Bullet itself from source codes and install it.
 Again, you need not install a Bullet plug-in if not required.
-For CMake setting when building Bullet, turn “ON” BUILD_SHARED_LIBS and USE_DOUBLE_PRECISION.
+For CMake setting when building Bullet, turn “ON” **BUILD_SHARED_LIBS** and **USE_DOUBLE_PRECISION**.

 Build Setting using CMake
 -------------------------